David Griffin (athlete): Journalism career

 In 1924, Griffin was named a press agent of the Hamilton YMCA track and field club.
-He began in journalism with The Hamilton Spectator, where he was on the reporting staff as of 1926, and a colleague of Melville Marks Robinson and Ivan Miller.
+He began in journalism with the Hamilton Spectator, where he was on the reporting staff as of 1926, and a colleague of Melville Marks Robinson and Ivan Miller.
 Griffin was the newspaper's reporter for track and field events in which he participated.
-He was later on The Hamilton Spectator editorial staff, and was briefly on the Windsor Star editorial staff c.
+He was later on the Hamilton Spectator editorial staff, wrote for the Sudbury Star, and was briefly on the Windsor Star editorial staff c.
 1932.

-He also wrote for The Sudbury Star, and was the assistant city editor of the Toronto Star.
-His colleagues at the Toronto Star knew him as a "story teller", and referred to him as "lucky" since "no matter what happened, he seemed to come out on top".
+As the assistant city editor of the Toronto Star, Griffin's colleagues knew him as a "story teller", and referred to him as "lucky" since "no matter what happened, he seemed to come out on top".
+His writing topics included Canadian society, biographical pieces, politics, and the Government of Canada.
+When the House of Commons of Canada debated the need for a Ministry of Amateur Sport, Griffin wrote an op-ed on selection of athletes by Canadian Olympic Committee and its president, P. J. Mulqueen.

 Military service and death

 Griffin enlisted in the Royal Canadian Air Force (RCAF) special reserve on November 12, 1942.
 He had a brother in the RCAF, a brother in the Canadian Army, and was previously a reservist with the Irish Regiment of Canada.
 Griffin was assigned service number C/24863, and promoted to the rank of flying officer.
 He became an RCAF public relations officer in March 1943, and served in Ottawa, Halifax, and the Aleutian Islands.
 Deployed to the Kiska shortly before the Empire of Japan withdrew its forces, Griffin provided the Canadian press with its limited information on RCAF operations in Alaska.
 He subsequently transferred to RCAF Eastern Air Command based in Halifax, reporting on events in Atlantic Canada and the Arctic.